-By Biva Rajbhandari, 2016 Summer Research Program participant
+Written by Biva Rajbhandari, Institute for Public Health Summer Research Program alumna

 I have always been passionate about global health and the Institute for Public Health Summer Research Program gave me the opportunity to build my skill set and knowledge for a career in global health.